Originally Published: February 16, 1996 - Last Updated / Reviewed On: March 26, 2014

 - Transgender Visibility Guide (Human Rights Watch)

-In addition, Columbia students can visit the Gay Health Advocacy Program or Counseling and Psychological Services for additional support.
+In addition, Columbia students can visit the Gay Health Advocacy Program, or Counseling and Psychological Services (Morningside), or the Mental Health Service (CUMC) for additional support.
 Think about it this way, we all have very personal aspects of ourselves that we share with those closest to us.
 This may be just one element that an individual will share with a partner.
 It might be difficult for some to understand, but it also an opportunity to respect the trust placed in the person and a chance to celebrate her/his uniqueness.

 Please do also check out the Related Q&As below.
 While you’ve posed some complex questions, hopefully you’ve found some answers!